 - Advanced work for Jeep brand Interiors (ongoing)

 Needless to say I have been busy.
 During the time I started at Chrysler in 2004 and today, alot has changed and I was forced to give up doing freelance work despite my ongoing interest in entertainment design.
 I must admit during my time at Chrysler I have seen many types of management styles come and go.
 The experience has been priceless and presents the concept of eternal optimism based on hard facts.
-As I move forward in design the idea of becoming even more detail oriented and precise with lines, materials, and function is ever more exciting!
+As I move forward in design I always revisit the basics of lines, materials, and function.
 I cant wait to show you my next designs!

 On a personal note, I have recently started fabricating cycle-karts (a derivative of the 1920's style 'cycle-cars') and have plans to create art books and how-to books for enthusiasts to learn from.
 I find 3D sculpture is my passion, the fact that it's in motion even more so!

 Also during my time at Chrysler/FCA I have had the opportunity to instruct Sophomore Transportation Design Studio at College for Creative Studies, a school I have been a fan of for many years.
-Teaching is a good way to express ideas I have about design in a format that does not rely on corporate politics to communicate.
-It's also a good chance to inspire students with knowledge and experience, and "raise the bar" for the next generation.
+Teaching is also a good chance to inspire students with knowledge and experience, and "raise the bar" for the next generation.
 I cant wait for more students to show up that have both the skill and creativity to challenge the conventions we 'professionals' hold dear.
-Bring it on!
 Read Less